dagi3d/acts_as_flying_saucer/README.markdown

     <%= image_tag("rails.png") %>
     # <img alt="Rails" src="file:///Users/dagi3d/www/acts_as_flying_saucer/public//images/rails.png" />

-If you need to distinguis if the view is being rendered in the browser or as a pdf, you can use the @pdf_mode variable, whose value will be set to :create when generating the pdf version
+If you need to distinguish if the view is being rendered in the browser or as a pdf, you can use the @pdf_mode variable, whose value will be set to :create when generating the pdf version

 *IMPORTANT:*